All articles

 Module 2: Fire Hazards

-Module 3: Fire Protection — Detection and Escape
+Module 3: Fire Detection and Escape

-• Smoke alarms on every storey and in every guest bedroom (Grade D1, interlinked)
+• Smoke alarms on every storey and in every guest bedroom — Grade D1, interlinked

 • Heat alarms in the kitchen and any utility room

-• CO alarms in every room with a combustion appliance
+• CO alarms in every room with a combustion appliance — see our full guide to smoke alarm and CO alarm requirements for holiday lets

 • All alarms tested at every changeover between guests